Developing the Football Training Program Based on Competition Game Analysis of the 2024 Men's European Football Championship

 Abstract

-Background and Aim: The development of youth football players requires training programs that replicate the demands of elite competition.
-This study aims to develop a training program for youth players based on the analysis of the 2024 Men's European Football Championship.
+Background and Aim: The development of youth football players requires training programs that accurately reflect the tactical, technical, and physical demands of elite-level competition.
+Modern football increasingly emphasizes positional play, rapid transitions, technical versatility, and tactical intelligence, making it essential to align youth development programs with contemporary international standards.
+This study aims to develop a football training program for youth players based on performance analysis from the UEFA Euro 2024.

 Article Details